web-advanced-fall-2016/assignment-2-spec/README.md

 - Build a **demo page** using [GitHub Project Page](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/)
 - Store students information in **[sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)** in order to avoid loading information once they have been loaded once.
 - Use **[Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)** in order to query and load content
 - Make it look beautiful!
 Be proud of your work.
+(The most advanced, optimized, modern, or flawless code won't impress as long as it is visually unappealing)

 ### Submission Details